PY7020 - Child and Adolescent Developmental Psychology (2026/27)

 Syllabus

-The topics covered in this module will be drawn from: classic and contemporary theories of child and adolescent development; development of language; development of theory of mind; development of memory; understanding the fantasy-reality distinction; education and development; risk and resilience; attachment and parenting; identity and gender development; research methods in human developmental psychology; research ethics; development across cultures.
+The topics covered in this module will be drawn from significant areas of research in child developmental psychology and may include: classic and contemporary theories of child and adolescent development; development of language; development of theory of mind; development of memory; attachment and parenting; moral and emotional development; research methods and ethics in child psychology; development across cultures.

 Balance of independent study and scheduled teaching activity